subhranshuchoudhury/Powershell_Payloads/README.md

 # Powershell_Payloads
-Powershell payloads for hacking attack. powershell are created for windows automation but hackers use it to hack devices illegally.
+Powershell payloads for hacking attack.
+Powershell are created for windows automation but hackers use it to hack devices illegally.